ChgDave/Employee-Tracker/README.md

 ## Review

-You are required to submit the following for review:
+You are required to submit BOTH of the following for review:

 - A walkthrough video demonstrating the functionality of the application.

-- A sample README.md file for a project repository generated using your application

-- The URL of the GitHub repository, with a unique name and a README describing the project
+- The URL of the GitHub repository, with a unique name and a README describing the project.

 ---